-In this work we suggest a generic physical mechanism which leads to a suppression of electron-electron collisions and creates ZRS.
-Its main element is the synchronization phenomenon which has abundant manifestations in science, nature, engineering and social life [5, 6].
-A simple picture of the effect is the following: a microwave field excites electrons above the Fermi level and switches on dissipation processes in energy, which compensate microwave-induced energy growth, thus creating a nonequilibrium steady-state distribution.
+In this work we suggest a generic classical physical mechanism which leads to a suppression of electronelectron collisions and creates ZRS.
+Its main element is the synchronization phenomenon which has abundant manifestations in science, nature, engineering and social life [5,6].
+A simple picture of the effect is the following: a microwave field excites electrons and switches on dissipation processes in energy, which compensate microwaveinduced energy growth, thus creating a nonequilibrium steady-state distribution.
 Due to this dissipation, when the microwave frequency ω is close to a resonance with the Larmor frequency ω_B , the synchronization of the phases of Larmor rotations of electrons with the phase of microwave field is established.
-In this way all electrons start to oscillate in phase - like male fireflies blink in phase on trees in Siam, emitting rhythmic light pulses in order to attract females [5, 6].
-But compared to fireflies stationary sitting on trees, the synchronization of moving electrons brings a new element not presented in the common synchronization science: due to synchrony the collisions between electrons extinct what leads to a drastic drop of the collision-induced diffusion constant D and to creation of ZRS (we note that D is proportional to experimentally measured resistance R{xx} since $R{xy} \gg R{xx}$ [2, 3]).
-A simple image of such synchronized electrons is given by an ensemble of particles randomly distributed on a 2D plane, which rotates as a whole on a Larmor circle of radius $r_B = v_F/\omega_B$ with frequency ω_B .
-Indeed, in such a rotating ensemble (plane) particles never collide, and we demonstrate below that this can happen with 2D electrons synchronized with a microwave field phase in a magnetic field B. The synchronization origin of ZRS allows one also to understand qualitatively why ZRS exist only in high mobility samples.
+In this way all electrons start to oscillate coherently: each of them is locked by the external force and therefore they are in phase with each other.
+This coherent dynamics is typical for synchronization in ensembles of nonequilibrium oscillators; quite understood physical examples are laser arrays and networks of Josephson junctions, but one observes such a synchronization also in non-physical systems like populations of blinking fireflies [5,6], pedestrians on a bridge [7], and applauding audience [8].
+But compared to other oscillators, the synchronization of moving electrons brings a new element not presented in the common synchronization studies: due to synchrony the collisions between electrons disappear.
+This leads to a drastic drop of the collision-induced diffusion constant D and to creation of ZRS.
+We note that the diffusion D is proportional to experimentally measured resistance R{xx} since $R{xy} \gg R{xx}$ [2,3] and hence, $D \propto \sigma{xx} \propto R{xx}/R{xy}^2$.
+Here R{xx}, R{xy} are resistance tensor components along and perpendicular to an external weak static electric field applied along x-axis.
+Also σ{xx} is a conductivity tensor component along x-axis (the conductivity tensor is given by the inversion of resistivity tensor).
+A simple image of such synchronized electrons is given by an ensemble of particles randomly distributed on a 2D plane, which rotates as a whole - because all particles rotate in phase - on a Larmor circle of radius $r_B = v_F/\omega_B$ with frequency ω_B .
+Indeed, in such a rotating ensemble particles never collide, and we demonstrate below that this can happen with 2D electrons synchronized with a microwave field phase in a magnetic field B. The synchronization origin of ZRS allows one also to understand qualitatively why ZRS exist only in high mobility samples.
 Indeed, it is well known that synchronization remains robust to a weak noise but disappears at strong one [5], hence a weak impurity scattering will not destroy ZRS.
-It is also important to note that the above picture is based on classical dynamics that has its grounds since in the experiments [2, 3] the Landau quantum level is large $n_L \sim 100$.
+It is also important to note that the above picture is based on a classical nonequilibrium dynamics.
+Such a classical approach is justified since in the experiments [2,3] the Landau quantum level is rather large $n_L \sim 100$.
 Thus, we start our analysis with a classical mechanics treatment and will turn to a discussion of quantum effects later.